Production installation

 All Armada components provide a /metrics endpoint providing relevant metrics to the running of the system.

-We actively support Prometheus through our Helm charts (see below for details), however any metrics solution that can scrape an endpoint will work.
+We actively support Prometheus through our Helm charts.
+However, any metrics solution that can scrape an endpoint will work.

 Server